Junior Pope: Personal life and death

 Odonwodo was a Christian and married Jennifer Awele Okpuno on 26 July 2014.
 They had three children together.
 Pope died in a boat accident on the River Niger in Anambra State while traveling to Asaba, Nigeria, to shoot a movie.
 Three crew members also lost their lives in the incident.
 Initially, the Actors Guild of Nigeria (AGN) declared him alive after videos circulated online showing him on the boat and villagers attempting to revive him.
 However, he was later officially announced dead.

 Junior Pope was widely praised for his acting talent.
 Governor Peter Mbah of Enugu State paid tribute, calling his death "heart-wrenching and unfortunate" and acknowledging him as one of Enugu's talented sons.

 Junior Pope was buried on 17 May 17 2024, in his hometown of Ukehe in the Igbo Etiti Local Government Area of Enugu State, Nigeria.

 Junior Pope was remembered for his humanitarian contribution to the Nigerian film industry and was also considered as "one of Nigeria's richest and most influential actors".
+He often seems to have been described as a remarkably talented force in the Nigerian movie industry.